 Unpaid meal charges are considered "delinquent debt" and are identified as a financial obligation of the parents/guardians.
-Mansfield Food Services is required by federal regulation to continue to collect meal charges defined as delinquent account balances may be made online at anytime via the MySchoolBucks.com account portal.
+Mansfield Food Services is required by federal regulation to continue to collect meal charges defined as delinquent

+Student meal account balances may be checked at any time by logging into www.myschoolbucks.com or by emailing the Food Services Director.
+Payment for negative account balances may be made online at anytime via the MySchoolBucks.com account portal.
 Students may bring cash or check payments (payable to Mansfield Food Services) to the cashier in their school cafeteria.
 Payment also may be made by check and mailing it or dropping it off at the Food Service Director's Office, Mansfield High School, 250 East Street, Mansfield, MA 02048.